Non-asymptotic robustness analysis of regression depth median: Finite sample breakdown point and regression depth

-We obtain the sample version of RD$(\bs{\beta};P)$ and $\mb{T}^*_{RD}(P)$ by replacing $P$ with $P_n$, the latter is the empirical distribution based on a given sample $\mb{Z}^n=\{(\mb{x}'_i, y_i)', i=1,\cdots, n\}$ in $\R^{p}$.
-(In the empirical case, the RD discussed originally in RH99 divided by $n$ is identical to definition 2.3 above). \vs The notions of breakdown point and regression depth seem unrelated and have nothing to do with each other.
-But in the next section, it is shown that they are actually closely connected through $\mb{T}^*_{RD}(P_n)$.\vs
+The notions of breakdown point and regression depth seem unrelated and have nothing to do with each other.
+But in the next section, it is shown that they are actually closely connected in the case of $\mb{T}^*_{RD}(\mbox{Pr}_n)$.\vs Note that $\bs{\beta}^*_{RD}(\mbox{Pr}_n)$ also denotes the empirical maximum depth estimator (or depth median).
+But the latter is defined to have maximum depth whereas this is not necessarily the case for $\mb{T}^*_{RD}(\mbox{Pr}_n)$ (see the proof of proposition 3.2) which leads us to keep both notations.